 For maybe twelve thousand years or so people have, since they had become farmers, traipsed across the face of the earth, carrying with them admired or useful plants, cuttings or seeds for planting near new homes.
 The "admired" part surely came later only, when rich minorities had formed in the class structures for commandeering slaves.
 The early runners from disaster may have carried a few seeds of food plants, if anything.
 Only of late, in recent recorded history have people discovered that transporting plants to faraway places may have dramatic unintended consequences.

-It usually starts with an innocent, isolated little story about a cute plant that had never threatened anything in its home country and was only wanted for somebody's garden.
+It usually starts with an innocent, isolated little story about a cute plant that had never threatened anything in its home country and was only an idea for somebody's garden.
 Such plants are today combatted in many places using enormous resource allocations and sustained effort, though often too late and in vain.

 Much of what happened in this regard may remain hidden in incorrect record keeping worldwide.
 Known natural migration is regarded as "indigenous but recent", the effects not always positive, but at least it was nature's doing.
 Conventions of only accepting the oldest species list beyond the horizon of first recorded changes to be indigenous, would be counterproductive; in human population politics this would cause insurmountable chaos.